MrAkells/gulp-pack/README.md

 Pack of plugins for gulp.
 Tested primarily on Linux.

-Pool requests are always welcome.
+Pull requests are always welcome.